Personal Injury FAQ’s

 Service of process is the procedure wherein the defendant in your case is “served” with the lawsuit.
 This will be done by a process server.
 Service of process starts the clock ticking and gets the ball rolling on your lawsuit.
 After service of process, the defendant in your case will have 20 days to respond to the lawsuit with a document called an “Answer.”

-In the State of Florida, service of process is governed by Florida Rule of Civil Procedure 1.070, which can be found here:
+In the State of Florida, service of process is governed by Florida Rule of Civil Procedure 1.070.What is a Default Judgment?
+Can I collect/how do I collect on a default judgment?

 A default judgment is a judgment that is granted when the defendant in your case doesn’t respond to the lawsuit.
 After your Complaint/Lawsuit has been served on the defendant in your case, the defendant has 20 days to respond to it.
 If he or she doesn’t, then you can ask your Judge to grant a “default” and essentially declare that the defendant was at fault for your accident and injuries.